iorodeo/mct_docs/_build/html/_sources/preparing_computer.txt

    only contain the cameras that exist.
 Cameras are assigned to the correct regions etc.

- * cameras/calibrations  Remove all calbrations except that for current camera (required otherwise hangs).
+ * cameras/calibrations  Remove all calibrations except that for current camera (required otherwise hangs).

  * logging extra_video.yaml - commented this out as I don't have a fisheye camera.